spatialresearch/spatialresearch/assets/spatialresearch.md

+# what is a personal history of a practice?

-shoppingtheatre2003 - architectural research
+* shoppingtheatre2003 - architectural research
-machimach.com 2010 - architectural knowledge construnction
+* machimach.com 2010 - architectural knowledge construnction
-spatialresearch.net 2020 - architectural imagination
+* spatialresearch.net 2020 - architectural imagination
-soppyfactory 2021 - visualweb3
+* soppyfactory 2021 - visualweb3